solita/solita.github.com/_posts/2021-04-23-performance-testing-with-locust.md

 title: Load testing with Locust
 author: janneri
 excerpt: >
-  Locust is a load testing tool where user behaviour is defined with Python code.
+  Locust is a load testing tool where user behavior is defined with Python code.
   This blog post gives you a few hints on how and why to use Locust.
 tags:
  - Testing
  - Performance
  - Software Development
 ---

+In this article, I'll introduce you to a performance testing tool called [Locust](https://locust.io/).
+I'll also explain why you should do performance testing in the first place.
+Finally, I'll share some tips and tricks, backed up with example code, to get off to a good start with Locust.

 Here's a quick comparison of some load testing tools you might be familiar with.